jacquescrocker/aarrr/README.md

 Cohorts are ways to slice up reports so you can see the results for these 5 metrics for groups of specific users.
 Some useful examples are:

-* Date (by day, week, month): slices up the metrics based on when users first came to your site (session creation).
+### Date (by day, week, month)

+slice up the metrics based on when users first came to your site (session creation).
 This is useful to see if what your building is actually improving your metrics

     # assigns a cohort based on the week
     AARRR.define_cohort :weekly do |user|
       user["created_at"].beginning_of_week.strftime("%B %d, %Y")
     end

+### By Traffic Source

-* By Traffic Source: slices up the metrics based on where your users are coming from.
+slice up the metrics based on where your users are coming from.
 This allows you to see what sources of traffic are most value and target your marketing efforts on these.

     # assigns a cohort based on the traffic source
     AARRR.define_cohort :source do |user|